-To kick off 2021 in the right way, we joined Unissu’s RE:Connect event, joining 400 other sessions on the future of the built environment.
+In 2021, we joined Unissu’s RE:Connect event, joining 400 other speakers on the future of the built environment.
 We invited our customers from Strata Homes, Anjudeep Badachha, Head of Business Improvement and Matt Bloomer, Head of Customer Journey.
 We asked them how they’d turned around CRM at Strata, and how they optimised their customer journey using Salesforce.

 This blog outlines some of the highlights of the conversation.
 You can access the full webinar replay here.

 The first step for Strata was embedding a culture and a mindset.
-They had to work with the organisation and individual teams to sell the benefits of Salesforce.
+They had to work with the organisation and individual teams to sell the benefits of optimising the customer journey with Salesforce.
 Once they start to understand it, they can start to shape it to suit them.
 They take ownership of it.

 Anj used the example of some departments that were unable to engage in the changes the implementation team proposed – or even, were unwilling.
 But there were other departments that were more process-driven.
 They understood the set sequential logic that each process has.
 Getting them on board meant that they started to become champions for Salesforce and helped to shape it for other teams.

 Like many companies, Strata had a mix of people to get on board.
 There were “people who have been part of the furniture for 30 years”, as well as others who had used Salesforce before.
 They were useful for giving advice on the best ways to work within the teams.

 Strata also engaged the wider supply partners, subcontractors and supply chain to show them the benefits.
 When they launched Salesforce, they asked them to join the journey.
 That helped to change their culture and embedded the change within the business.